-Best of all, smart maintenance can optimize any maintenance strategy from time-based preventative maintenance to run-to-failure, where equipment is deliberately operated until breakdown before maintenance takes place.
-With this degree of visibility and insight into equipment performance, maintenance managers are able to better predict asset failure and identify next steps to prevent unplanned downtime.
+Smart maintenance can optimize any maintenance strategy from time-based preventative maintenance to run-to-failure, where equipment is deliberately operated until breakdown before maintenance takes place.
+With this degree of visibility and insight into equipment performance, maintenance managers are able to better predict asset failure and identify the next steps to prevent unplanned downtime.

 There are myriad benefits to introducing smart maintenance technology to any manufacturing facility.
 Smart maintenance can:

 1. Prevent unplanned downtime.
 By using smart maintenance to access data-driven insights into equipment performance, managers can more accurately predict whether a machine is likely to malfunction and administer the necessary repairs to prevent downtime.
 In fact, according to McKinsey, smart maintenance can reduce equipment downtime by 30%–50% and increase equipment longevity by 20%–40%.